Node.js (generic) on CloudMagnus

 - nginx vhost configured to reverse-proxy your domain to

-127.0.0.1:<allocatedPort> - No database.
+127.0.0.1:<allocatedPort>with WebSocket upgrade headers passed through - No database.
 Generic Node apps don't get one because we don't know which DB you'd want.
-Contact support for MySQL or Postgres.
+Contact support for MySQL or Postgres provisioned alongside.

 What you do next